hsc996/t1a3_terminal/readme.md

 ```
 colored==2.2.4
 prettytable==3.10.0
+pyfiglet==1.0.2
 ```

-These dependencies have been accounted for in the bash scripts, and will thus be included automatically upon launch.
+These dependencies are stored in the `requirements.txt` file.
+The bash scripts are reposible for generating a virtual enviroment for the application to run.
+These dependencies will be executed via the bash scripts to install in your virtual environment automatically upon launch.

 ## Installation